Dapherede1/AI-DRIVEN-APPROACH/README.md

 # Sample data
 Use the included Trial Balance/Transaction level_data.xls file or upload your own CSV/XLSX dataset.
 For the full dashboard experience, include columns similar to:
 Date , Transactions , Receipts ,Disbursement
-The app gracefully handles datasets that do not contain every recommended column
+The protocol when called on a GEN AI gracefully handles datasets that do not contain every recommended column